mdsriram/LyricalVideo/README.md

       - OAuth Redirect URI: Use http://localhost:8000 if you don't have a specific URI.
     3. After registering, you will receive an Access Token.
 3. Configure Your Environment
-- Create a .env File:
+- Create a .env File
 -- In the root directory of your project, create a file named .env and add your GENIUS_TOKEN
 4. Install Required Python Packages
 - Ensure you have the necessary Python packages installed: